On the exponential stability of Beck's Problem on a star-shaped graph: Problem formulation and preliminaries

-The problem posed by \eqref{eq_02}--\eqref{eq_06} constitutes the initial/boundary-value problem which, we should stress, does not fit precisely into the framework considered, for example, in \cite{Xu2012} or \cite[Section 4.2]{Xu2010graph}; and so in what follows we suggest an alternative approach to abstracting the problem.
+The problem posed by \eqref{eq_02}--\eqref{eq_06} constitutes the initial/boundary-value problem which, we should stress, is considerably more complicated and does not fit precisely into the framework considered, e.g., in \cite{Xu2012} or \cite[Section 4.2]{Xu2010graph} (as well as in the references contained therein).
+So in what follows we suggest an alternative approach to abstracting the initial/boundary-value problem and to verification of the necessary theoretical concepts.